fsalomon/ring2sip/README.md

 ### Testing
 - Run the code: `node index.js`.
 Uncomment `doConnect()` in `index.js` to establish a connection without a trigger.
 - Test Ring originated call.
-If you don't get the button press event, you refresh token might be broken.
-Check `DEBUG=ring node index.js`
+If you don't get the button press event, your refresh token might be broken.
+Check `DEBUG=ring node index.js` and read the [Wiki Article](https://github.com/dgreif/ring/wiki/Refresh-Tokens).
 - Test SIP originated call.
 Call your `SIP_USER` from any extension.

 ### Running as a Daemon